wearsunscreen/ninety-nine-elm-problems/lists-tuples-and-union-types.md

 [Problem 9](p/p09.md) - Place consecutive duplicate elements of a list into a list of lists.

+##What's a Tuple
+A Tuple is a fixed length collection of elements.
+Unlike Lists, a tuple can mix types.
+The type of the tuple depends on the types of its elements.
+Thus a

+`(Int, String) `

+is a different type from a

+`(String, Int)`

+is different from a

+`(Int, String, String, String)`

+## More problems
 [Problem 10](p/p10.md) - Find runs in a list.

 [Problem 11](p/p11.md) - Run length encode a list with tuples.